-The Science & The Scientists Treating the body with light Ultraviolet Phototherapy is a method of treating a wide variety of skin disorders such as eczema, psoriasis and vitiligo.

-The Science Ultraviolet light, also present in sunlight, can be divided into three main spectral bands.
+The Science & The Scientists

+Treating the body with light

+Ultraviolet Phototherapy is a method of treating a wide variety of skin disorders such as eczema, psoriasis and vitiligo.
+Ultraviolet light is invisible electromagnetic radiation between visible blue light and x-rays.
+In a medical environment the light generally originates from fluorescent tubes and is delivered to the patient in safe and controlled doses via whole body cabinets for treating the whole body, or smaller units used to treat only certain parts of the body, such as the hands or feet.
+Ultraviolet light, also present in sunlight, can be divided into three main spectral bands.
 Long wavelength UVA (the nearest to visible blue light but still invisible), UVB and UVC.
 Both UVA and UVB are often used in the healthcare sector, the former in conjunction with either topical or systemic drugs to increase the skin's sensitivity to the UV light.
-This light introduces changes in the skin to clear or control the symptoms.
+This light introduces changes in the skin to clear or control